Skip to main content

 UltraSound A Capella

-UltraSound is the vet school's very own a cappella singing group.
-For the past four years, UltraSound has been providing a creative outlet for singing enthusiasts.
-There are no auditions and rehearsals are held once a week for two hours.
+Ultrasound is the vet school's very own a cappella singing group.
+Ultrasound has provided a creative outlet for the past four years for singing enthusiasts.
+No auditions and rehearsals are held once a week for two hours.
 Their repertoire ranges from contemporary tunes to Doo-Wop to Jazz.
 UltraSound has performed at several college functions.

 Veterinary Players

-The purpose of The Vet Players is to foster creativity among veterinary students and provide a creative outlet for exploration.
-The organization promotes communication, community, and creativity by putting on theatrical events and productions throughout the academic year.
+The Vet Players aims to foster creativity among veterinary students and provide a creative outlet for exploration.
+The organization promotes communication, community, and creativity by organizing theatrical events and productions throughout the academic year.